drshahizan/Python_EDA/Malaysia EDA/Colby/readme.md

 2. Lee Cai Xuan A20EC0062

 Malaysia GE-14 Result
 This project is to examine the Malaysian general election result in 2018.
 The dataset consists of 1647 rows and 12 columns and is acquired from https://www.kaggle.com/.
-From this dataset, we could investigate the election result in terms of state results by candidate via data preparation, cleaning, and visualization.
+From this dataset, we could investigate the election result in terms of state results by candidate via data preparation, cleaning, and visualization

 Dataset:
 [Election-Results-2018 - State_Results_By_Candidate.csv](https://github.com/drshahizan/Python_EDA/files/10317347/Election-Results-2018.-.State_Results_By_Candidate.csv)